qualcomm/resource-tuner/Docs/README.md

 # Introduction

-Resource Tuner is a lightweight daemon that monitors and dynamically regulates CPU, memory, and I/O usage of user-space processes.
-It leverages kernel interfaces like procfs, sysfs and cgroups to enforce runtime policies, ensuring system stability and performance in embedded and resource-constrained environments.
+Resource-tuner is a lightweight framework that helps to dynamically provision system resources like CPU, memory, Gpu, I/O, etc for user-space processes.
+It leverages kernel interfaces like procfs, sysfs and cgroups to infleunce the resource usage to ensure power and performance of applications or usecases in embedded and resource-constrained environments.

 Gaining control over system resources such as the CPU, caches, and GPU is a powerful capability in any developer’s toolkit.
-By fine-tuning these components, developers can optimize the system’s operating point to make more efficient use of hardware resources and significantly enhance the user experience.
+By fine-tuning these components, developers can optimize the system’s operating point to make more efficient use of hardware resources and significantly enhance the user experience while saving power.

-For example, increasing the CPU's Dynamic Clock and Voltage Scaling (DCVS) minimum frequency to 1 GHz can boost performance during demanding tasks.
+For example, increasing the CPU's dynamic clock and voltage scaling (DCVS) minimum frequency to 1 GHz can boost performance during demanding tasks.
 Conversely, capping the maximum frequency at 1.5 GHz can help conserve power during less intensive operations.

-The Resource Tuner framework supports `Signals` which is dynamic provisioning of system resources in response to specific signals—such as app launches or installations—based on configurations defined in YAML.
-It allows business units (BUs) to register extensions and add custom functionality tailored to their specific needs.
+Resource-tuner framework supports `Signals` which is dynamic provisioning of system resources in response to specific signals —such as app launches or app installations —based on configurations defined in YAML.
+It allows other software modules or applications to register extensions and add custom functionality tailored to their specific needs.

 ---